About Iron County

 - Copies of court documents can be obtained from the Clerk of Circuit Court's office, with fees typically set at $1.25 per page for standard photocopies and additional charges for certified copies.

 The Wisconsin Circuit Court Access (WCCA) portal provides free public access to circuit court case information at wcca.wicourts.gov, allowing users to search by name, case number, or other criteria for cases filed in Iron County.
 Case records include criminal charges, civil complaints, family law matters, probate proceedings, and traffic citations.
-Access to certain sensitive records, such as juvenile cases and sealed family court matters, is restricted in accordance with Wisconsin court rules.
+Access to certain sensitive records, such as juvenile cases and sealed family court matters, is restricted under Wisconsin court rules.

 Municipal courts in Iron County handle ordinance violations and traffic citations for incorporated municipalities, with the City of Hurley Municipal Court operating independently of the circuit court system.
 Under Wisconsin Statutes §19.35 and Supreme Court Rule 20:10, court records are presumptively open to public inspection unless specifically exempted by law.
 Online access through WCCA is free for case index information, though obtaining official copies requires contacting the clerk's office directly.